Hurt on Someone Else’s Property? We Can Help.

 Why do I need a premises liability lawyer?

 Because the foundation of premises liability laws says that property owners and landlords are liable for any injury caused by an accident on their residential or commercial property, recovering financial compensation may seem straightforward.
 Unfortunately, this is far from the truth.
 One must also prove the property owner knew of the dangers beforehand and was negligent by failing to take action and repair the hazard, making these cases uniquely intricate and involved.
 Courts look at many factors, such as the property’s condition, what the victim was doing at the time of the accident, as well as a variety of other factors that could work against you without a trained and experienced legal representative helping your file paperwork, gather testimony, and present evidence.

 Many of these cases also occur on a friend or loved one’s property, making the lawsuit process even more complicated and often emotional.
 By having an attorney handle your case, you can stay out of the daily process and instead focus on your recovery.

 How much does it cost to speak with and hire an attorney?

 If you have been hurt in an accident on a commercial or residential property, you may be eligible to secure compensation for your medical expenses, bills, and other costs associated with the accident.
-Don’t trust you claim to just any attorney, turn to the team that so many other people in Oklahoma have turned to in their time of need: Abel Law Firm.
+Don’t trust your claim to just any attorney.
+Turn to the team that so many other people in Oklahoma have turned to in their time of need: Abel Law Firm.
 Let us put our experience to work for you, and don’t let this accident cause any more harm to your life than you have already suffered.
 We will fight for you from beginning to end.
-Contact the Oklahoma premises liability lawyers at Abel Law Firm today at (405) 239-7046 to discuss the services we can provide for you.
+Contact the Oklahoma City premises liability lawyers at Abel Law Firm today at (405) 239-7046 to discuss the services we can provide for you.